ol-webb/saxo_trading_bot/README.md

 You can insert your own logic for a signal engine to update the table with new assets and new signals.
 Provided with the relevant keys, the bot will update *position_state* and reconcile it with *signal* by placing or cancelling orders.

+### Repo Layout

+The system design is outlined in ARCHITECTURE.md
+The bot is entirely in

 ## Requirements

 ### database